Shubham189/ChunML.github.io/_posts/2016-10-08-Setting-Up-Python-Environment-For-Computer-Vision-And-Machine-Learning.md

 '3.0.0'
 {% endhighlight %}

 If you see the output like above, then Congratulations!
 You have successfully installed OpenCV!

+2. INSTALL KERAS

 Now let's move on to install Keras.
 Actually we will almost use the *scikit-learn* library, not Keras in the near future, but Keras is not so hard to install, so I decided to add it here so that I won't have to make another post for Keras.

 As I mentioned earlier, you may not want to mess up your environments.
 So let's create another virtual enviroment for Keras.